Aparna-Training/TestRepo/README.md

 # TestRepo
 Using this repo for learning purpose
 **Testing github features**
 craeting repo, file and committing
+*Adding in new text from a branch repo*